-Income Tax Base-Broadening
+Broadening the Income Tax Base

-Base-broadening involves increasing the portion of income subject to taxation.
+Base broadening involves increasing the portion of income subject to taxation.
 It is often accompanied by proposals to decrease tax rates.
 The Bowles-Simpson plan, the Tax Reform Act of 2014, and a proposal from the Domenici-Rivlin Debt Reduction Task Force all fit this category.

 Switching to a Consumption Tax

 A consumption levy taxes the purchase of goods or services rather than income.
-A move to such a system was proposed by the 2005 Panel on Tax Reform and forms the basis of Columbia University Law professor Michael Graetz’s “Competitive Tax Plan” and several other plans usually labelled as national retail sales taxes and flat taxes.
+A move to such a system was proposed by the 2005 President’s Advisory Panel on Federal Tax Reform, forms the basis of Columbia Law School professor Michael Graetz’s Competitive Tax Plan, and features in several other plans usually labeled as national retail sales taxes and flat taxes.

-Retail Sales Tax: A national retail sales tax would levy a flat tax on all retail sales.
+A national retail sales tax would levy a flat tax on all retail sales.
 In most proposals, the tax would have a broad base, exempting only expenditures for education, existing housing, purchases abroad by US residents, and food produced and consumed on farms.
 Proponents argue that the tax would be simpler to administer and create fewer economic distortions than the income tax.
 However, in most forms it would be regressive, disproportionately taxing low- and middle-income earners.

-Value-Added Tax: Value-added taxes are collected from businesses at each stage of the production process.
+Value-added taxes are collected from businesses at each stage of the production process.
 Under the “credit-invoice method,” all sales by businesses are taxable, while firms claim credits for all taxes paid on purchases from other businesses.
-The result is that the tax base is equal to the full value of the final sale to the end user.
+The result is that the tax base is equal to the full value of the final sale to the consumer.
 The United States is the only developed country that does not have a value-added tax, which tend to have lower administrative and compliance costs than income taxes.

-X-Tax: The X-tax, proposed by the late David Bradford, is a variant of the flat tax.
-Businesses would still pay a single-rate value-added tax on all of their nonwage value added.
-But unlike the flat tax, the wage tax would be set at progressive rates, beginning at a zero rate and increasing until the business rate is reached.
+The X-tax, proposed by the late David Bradford, is a variant of the flat tax.
+Businesses would still pay a single-rate value-added tax on all their nonwage value added.
+But unlike the flat tax, the wage tax would be set at progressive rates, beginning at zero and increasing until the business rate was reached.
 The plan would retain the earned income tax credit and the deduction for charitable contributions and would provide a credit for payroll taxes paid.
-A modified version of the X-tax was proposed in the 2005 reports of the President’s Advisory Panel on Tax Reform, in which the income tax would be replaced with a 30 percent tax on firms and top wage earners.
+A modified version of the X-tax was proposed in the 2005 reports of the President’s Advisory Panel on Federal Tax Reform, in which the income tax would be replaced with a 30 percent tax on firms and top wage earners.
 (The panel would have supplemented the X-tax with a 15 percent tax on capital income earned by individuals.)

-A variation of the consumed income tax, the Unlimited Savings Allowance Tax, was offered by Senators Sam Nunn (D-GA) and Pete Domenici (R-NM) in 1995 as a replacement for the income tax.
-Under their plan, households would be taxed with a progressive consumed-income tax.
-They would be able to deduct some education costs, mortgage interest, and charitable contributions.
+A variation of the consumed income tax, the Unlimited Savings Allowance Tax, was offered by Senators Sam Nunn and Pete Domenici in 1995 as a replacement for the income tax.
+Under their plan, households would pay a progressive consumed income tax with deductions for some education costs, mortgage interest, and charitable contributions.
 Businesses, for their part, would be taxed with a subtraction-method value-added tax with a flat rate of approximately 11 percent.
 Both households and businesses would be able to claim a payroll tax credit.